The importance of Compliance when claiming R&D tax relief

 3) Thirdly, every claim is fully audited by the Compliance team, with RCK being the first R&D tax specialist to establish an independent compliance function consisting only of qualified accountants, tax professionals, experts in R&D Compliance and ex-HMRC inspectors (I am not the only one), to self-regulate and ensure that every claim being submitted to HMRC is of the highest quality.
 The Compliance team scrutinise each claim with the tax inspector mindset before it goes out.
 This includes the claim eligibility and a review of the financial calculations, meaning that the team have all the answers to the questions HMRC might ask.
 Not only does this reduce the risk of enquiry, but it makes dealing with those that do arise much more efficient.

-The R&D tax regime has always offered generous incentives for claimant companies, prior to the rate changes that came into effect for expenditure incurred on or after1 April 2023, a loss making Small or Medium Enterprise (SME) spending £100k on eligible R&D activities would be entitled to a tax credit payment of £33,350, with the benefit reducing slightly for expenditure incurred after 1 April 2023.
+The R&D tax regime has always offered generous incentives for claimant companies, prior to the rate changes that came into effect for expenditure incurred on or after 1 April 2023, a loss making Small or Medium Enterprise (SME) spending £100k on eligible R&D activities would be entitled to a tax credit payment of £33,350, with the benefit reducing slightly for expenditure incurred after 1 April 2023.

-One of the ways that HMRC have sought to tackle none-compliance was the introduction of the merged scheme, coming into effect for accounting periods beginning on or after 1 April 2024, this increased the benefit for a large Company whilst decreasing relief for SME’s.
+One of the ways that HMRC have sought to tackle non-compliance was the introduction of the merged scheme, coming into effect for accounting periods beginning on or after 1 April 2024, this increased the benefit for a large Company whilst decreasing relief for SME’s.

-Under the new scheme an R&D intensive SME (a SME spending at least 30% of their, and that of any connected companies, relevant expenditure on eligible R&D activity), making a loss, spending £100k on eligible R&D activity would be able to receive a cash payment of £26,970.
+Under the new scheme, an R&D intensive SME (a SME spending at least 30% of their, and that of any connected companies, relevant expenditure on eligible R&D activity), making a loss, spending £100k on eligible R&D activity would be able to receive a cash payment of £26,970.

 The benefit to claiming for a large company has actually increased following the merged scheme, with a payable tax credit of up £16k per £100k of eligible spend.